 This study relies heavily on recent work done on the theory known as verbal aspect, and suggests that verbal aspect not only renders the traditional method of treating the Greek tense system more problematic, but also provides a more suitable model for treating the Greek tense system.
 It is now becoming increasingly recognized that Greek verbs do not signal time or kind of action, but verbal aspect, or how the author chooses to represent the action.
 The most comprehensive and linguistically astute definition is provided by Stanley E. Porter, one of the theory's major advocates.
-Verbal aspect is "a synthetic, semantic category (realized in the forms of verbs) used of meaningful oppositions in a network of tense systems to grammaticalize the author's reasoned subjective choice of conception of a process."
-More succinct is the definition by Buist
+Verbal aspect is "a synthetic, semantic category (realized in the forms of verbs) used of meaningful oppositions in a network of tense systems to grammaticalize the author's reasoned

-Daniel B. Wallace, Greek Grammar Beyond the Basics: An Exegetical Syntax of the New Testament (Grand Rapids: Zondervan, 1996), pp. 494-586.
+&lt;sup>3 Daniel B. Wallace, Greek Grammar Beyond the Basics: An Exegetical Syntax of the New Testament (Grand Rapids: Zondervan, 1996), pp. 494-586.

-As will become evident later, I do not necessarily call into question the validity of these labels in and of themselves; I do call into question their attachment to the Greek tenses as descriptions of the different kinds of aorists, presents, perfects, etc.
+&lt;sup>4 As will become evident later, I do not necessarily call into question the validity of these labels in and of themselves; I do call into question their attachment to the Greek tenses as descriptions of the different kinds of aorists, presents, perfects, etc.